Iranian foreign minister wants “respect” from US

-WASHINGTON (AP) — Iranian Foreign Minister Mohammad Javad Zarif says his government needs to see a “change of attitude” from the U.S. administration before any meaningful negotiations can begin over several U.S. citizens being held prisoner in Iran.
+WASHINGTON (AP) — Iranian Foreign Minister Mohammad Javad Zarif accused the U.S. government of arrogance and belligerence, saying that Washington needed “a change in attitude” before any meaningful negotiations can begin over several U.S. citizens being held prisoner in Iran.

-In an interview with the CBS program “Face the Nation,” Zarif accused the Trump administration of arrogance and belligerence.
-He says the United States “needs to learn how to treat other sovereign nations.”
+“It is important… for the (Trump) administration to show the ability to engage in a respectful dialogue,” Zarif said.
+“The United States needs to learn how to treat other sovereign nations, particularly sovereign nations who do not depend on the United States for continued existence.”

-At least five Iranians, all dual-American citizens or green-card holders, have been sentenced to prison on espionage-related charges, as has Chinese-American Princeton graduate student Xiyue Wang.
+Zarif spoke to CBS’ Face the Nation on Friday; the full interview will be broadcast Sunday and portions of the transcript were made available The Associated Press.

-If treated with respect, Zarif says his government is open to talks on a prisoner release — particularly on humanitarian grounds.
-One of the prisoners, Baquer Namazi, is 81 and in poor health.
+At least five Iranians, all dual-American citizens or green-card holders, have been sentenced to prison in Iran on espionage-related charges, as has Chinese-American Princeton graduate student Xiyue Wang.

 Most Read Nation & World Stories